MUBI Library: 31 starting points to begin browsing

 Pain and Glory

 Antonio Banderas is powerfully understated in Pedro Almodóvar’s beautifully personal meditation on film and memory.
-Once you’ve seen that, take on a host of Pedro classics, including Volver and All About My Mother.
+Once you’ve seen that, take on a host of Pedro classics, including Talk to Her, Broken Embraces and The Skin I Live In.

 Good Manners